httk-system/puppet-setups-control/README.md

   ```

 - Place any "secrets" your configuration may need into a directory `/root/secrets`.
-  At the very least you should create or copy access-token URLs for read access to your puppet-control, local-setups, and local-modules (if non-public) repositories into `puppet-control-token-url` and `puppet-private-token-url` in this directory.
+  At the very least you should create or copy access-token URLs for read access to your puppet-control, local-setups, and local-modules (if non-public) repositories into `puppet-control-token-url`, `puppet-local-setups-token-url` and `puppet-local-modules-token-url` in this directory.
   ```
   sudo mkdir -p /root/secrets
   ```

-- Clone this repository into `/etc/puppet/code/environments/production` owned by your control user and validate the contents.
+- Clone your own forked puppet-control repository into `/etc/puppet/code/environments/production` owned by your control user and validate the contents.
 Note - be attentive when running this, since you have to handle authentication when the private submodules are cloned:
   ```
   CONTROL_USER="sysrar"